LonelyFool/EDK2-SM8250/README.md

 ## Status

-The boot windows10 pe is stuck in the logo
+The boot windows10 PE is stuck in the logo

 ## Building
 Tested on Ubuntu 18.04.